SteveWinward/PowerBI/README.md

 [World Map Shape Map Example](/WriteUps/world-map.md)

-## PowerShell for US Governemnt Environments
+## PowerShell for US Government Environments
 Here are some samples on connecting to US Government environments with various PowerShell modules,

 [PowerShell for US Government](/WriteUps/powershell.md)